simuxakadiscgolfgod/Space-Weather/README.md

 C. NOAA Radio Blackout Activity and Forecast

-No radio blackouts were observed over the past 24 hours.
+Radio blackouts reaching the R1 levels were observed over the past 24 hours.
+The largest was at Apr 13 2024 0502 UTC.

-Radio Blackout Forecast for Apr 13-Apr 15 2024
+Radio Blackout Forecast for Apr 14-Apr 16 2024

-              Apr 13        Apr 14        Apr 15
+              Apr 14        Apr 15        Apr 16
 R1-R2           35%           35%           35%
-R3 or greater    1%            1%            1%
+R3 or greater    5%            5%            5%

-Rationale: There is a chance for R1-R2 (Minor-Moderate) radio blackouts over 13-15 Apr.
+Rationale: There is a chance for R1-R2 (Minor-Moderate) radio blackouts over 14-16 Apr.

 ```